1794 Flowing Hair Silver Dollar

 Type Sets, Date Sets & the Investment Case for Classic American Silver

 For collectors building Morgan or Peace dollar date sets, PCGS and NGC certification is the practical infrastructure that makes the market function.
-The Morgan dollar key dates (1893-S, 1895 proof, 1889-CC, 1884-S) and semi-key dates represent real collecting challenges.
-The Peace dollar series is shorter — fifteen regular-issue dates from 1921 through 1935 — but the concentration of difficulty in the 1928 key date makes a complete certified set in MS64 or better a genuinely ambitious goal.
-For any purchase above $500, PCGS or NGC certification provides authentication confidence and market liquidity that uncertified raw coins cannot match.
-See our coin value estimator for quick grade-based value lookups.
+For any purchase above $500, certified examples provide authentication confidence and market liquidity that uncertified raw coins cannot match.
+See our coin value estimator for quick grade-based value lookups and our complete coin price guide for series pricing.

 Shop U.S. Silver Dollars on eBay